emqx/emqx-docs/en_US/admin/cfg.md

 This flat format is almost backward compatible with EMQX's config file format in 4.x series (the so called 'cuttlefish' format).

-It is 'almost' compatible because the often HOCON requires strings to be quoted, while cuttlefish treats all characters to the right of the `=` mark as the value.
+It is not fully compatible because the often HOCON requires strings to be quoted, while cuttlefish treats all characters to the right of the `=` mark as the value.

 e.g. cuttlefish: `node.name = emqx@127.0.0.1`, HOCON: `node.name = "emqx@127.0.0.1"`.